ShresBuckets/Taurus-III-Calculations/README.md

 ![alt text](https://sites.utexas.edu/sec/files/2020/09/LRA-Logo-James-A-Schoener.jpg)
 # Taurus-III-Calculations
-Taurus 3 Calculations and Data Visualizations
+Taurus 3 Calculations and Data Visualization.
+Use the library in calculations.py to help determine engine parameters and combustion properties.

 How to use this program to find nozzle dimensions:
 1. Perform a parameteric sweep on PROPEP over a range of OF ratios at differing chamber pressures.
 Collect resulting data in a spreadsheet and calculate the ISP at each parameter (do not record the value of ISP* as this is the vacuum optimized ISP, a subtly different metric).